MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Overlap analysis
 =====================

-This approach calculates the overlap between genes targeted by vitamin A, and Rare Diseases pathways (see :doc:`../approaches/methods_overlap` section for more details).
+This approach calculates the overlap between genes targeted by vitamin A, and rare disease pathways (see :doc:`../approaches/methods_overlap` section for more details).

 Running overlap analysis with data extracted automatically from databases